LucasDaSilva96/RPA-Bot/README.md

-# If you put a million monkeys at a million keyboards, one of them will eventually write a Java program
+# A DHCP packet walks into a bar and asks for a beer.

-## the rest of them will write Perl
+## Bartender says, "here, but I’ll need that back in an hour!"

 ---
-**Created At:** 2025-04-25 19:48:16
+**Created At:** 2025-04-26 10:28:09

 ---
 ### Today's Image